rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/smb_login.md

 ## Vulnerable Application

-To use smb_login, make sure you are able to connect to a SMB service.
+To use smb_login, make sure you are able to connect to a SMB service that supports SMBv1.

 ## Verification Steps